Grass Seed Season Wrap-Up: Essential Paws & Ears Checks for Dogs in Folkestone, Hythe, and Dover

 After walks in long grass (June–October), immediately check paws and ears: separate toes to inspect between them and around pads; look inside ears for redness, shaking, or scratching.
 Remove visible surface seeds gently with tweezers; if a seed is embedded, deep in the ear, eye, or causing swelling/limping, seek urgent veterinary care.
 Common signs include persistent licking/chewing of paws, head shaking, ear discharge/odour, and weepy eyes.
 [1] [2]

-Late spring to early autumn is the UK peak risk period for grass seeds (awns).
+Late spring to early autumn is the UK peak risk period for grass seeds (also called grass awns).
 Their sharp, barbed ends allow one-way migration under skin or into ears, causing painful infections and abscesses—so end-of-season vigilance matters on the Kent coast and inland paths.
+Understanding when grass seed season ends and maintaining consistent post-walk checks helps protect your dog during this extended risk period.
 [1] [2]

 Paws: Penetration, Migration, and Signs